020 7537 6934

 As a consequence of increasing property prices more people than before have found themselves becoming liable for Inheritance Tax.

-The Inheritance Tax threshold remains unchanged for 2021/22 at £325,000, whilst the residence nil rate band has increased to £175,000.
-This means individuals (with direct descendants) may be eligible for the additional residence nil rate band, so on death they can pass on more of the value of their estate, tax free, to their children or grandchildren.
+The Inheritance Tax threshold remains unchanged for 2022/23 at £325,000, as has the residence nil rate band at £175,000.
+The residence nil rate band means individuals (with direct descendants) may be eligible for the additional residence nil rate band, so on death they can pass on more of the value of their estate, tax free, to their children or grandchildren.

-This Residence Nil Rate Band is set to £175,000 in 2021/22 and thereafter will increase with inflation each tax year.
+This Residence Nil Rate Band is set to £175,000 in 2022/23 and has been frozen until 2025/26.
 It can only be claimed where a main residence is passing to direct descendants on death and the amount can't exceed the property value.

 There is a wide range of investment products which are acceptable to HM Revenue and Customs and which enable investors to reduce their potential liability to either income tax or IHT or both.